WICG/display-locking/explainer-new.md

 ## Introduction

-Display locking is a set of API changes that make it straightforward for developers and browsers to easily scale to large amounts of content and control when rendering [^1] work happens.
+Display locking is a set of API changes that make it straightforward for developers and browsers to easily scale to large amounts of content and control when rendering [1] work happens.
 More concretely, the goals are:
-* Avoid loading [^2] and rendering work for content not visible to the user, without breaking user-agent features and supporting existing layout algorithms
+* Avoid loading [2] and rendering work for content not visible to the user, without breaking [user-agent features](https://github.com/WICG/display-locking/blob/master/user-agent-features.md) or any layout algorithms (e.g. responsive design, flexbox, grid)
-* Support developer-controlled pre-loading, rendering and measurement of content without having to fully render it to the screen
+* Support developer-controlled pre-loading, pre-rendering and measurement of content without having to fully render it to the screen

 The following use-cases motivate this work:
 * Fast display of large HTML documents (examples: HTML one-page spec, other long documents)
 * Deep links into pages with hidden content (example: mobile Wikipedia)
-* Scrollers with a large amount of content, without resorting to virtualization
+* Scrollers with a large amount of content, without resorting to virtualization (examples: twitter feed, codemirror documents)
 * Pre-loading and rendering of non-visible content asynchronously to prepare it for future display (Example: improving latency to show content not currently displayed but predicted to be soon, but *without jank*.
 Think search as you type, tabbed UIs, hero element clicks.)
 * Layout measurement (examples: responsive design or animation setup)